Brick Like Me

 "Brick Like Me" is the twentieth episode of the twenty-fifth season of the American animated television series The Simpsons and the 550th episode of the series.
 It first aired on the Fox network in the United States on May 4, 2014.
 It was written by Brian Kelley and directed by Matthew Nastuk.

-The episode features a mix of traditional animation and computer animation.
+The episode features a mix of 2D and 3D computer animation.
 In the episode, Homer wakes up in an alternate reality where everyone and everything is made of Lego bricks, and he must figure his way out before he gets stuck in the plastic world forever.
-This episode won the Writers Guild of America Award for Outstanding Writing in Animation at the 67th Writers Guild of America Awards.
+The episode received positive reviews, and writer Brian Kelley won the Writers Guild of America Award for Outstanding Writing in Animation at the 67th Writers Guild of America Awards for this episode.

 Plot

 Homer awakens in a utopian Springfield where everything and everyone is made out of Lego (Maggie is a massive Duplo figure).
 While visiting the Lego Comic Book Guy's store to pick up a toy set for Lisa's birthday, Homer has a vision upon touching the box where he sees his normal flesh self giving the gift to Lisa and helping her build it, which disturbs Lego Homer.
 Although Lego Marge tells him it was just a dream, Homer begins to have hallucinations of being flesh-based everywhere he goes.
 Meanwhile, Lego Bart lets loose a skunk brought by Milhouse for "share day".
 While trying to search for the skunk, Bart accidentally destroys the school building, and Principal Skinner sentences him to rebuild the school, suppressing all creative attempts Bart makes at remodeling the building.

 Homer continues to see himself and other Lego Springfieldians as ordinary people, which culminates with his hands turning into flesh while attending church for all to see.
-Going to the Android's Dungeon for answers, Homer touches the toy box again and has another vision of his cartoon self building a Lego model of Springfield with Lisa for a Lego construct contest, elated that he has found a common interest with her.
+Going to the Android's Dungeon for answers, Homer touches the toy box again and has another vision of his flesh self building a Lego model of Springfield with Lisa for a Lego construct contest, elated that he has found a common interest with her.
 However, Lisa instead decides to go see the new Survival Games movie (a spoof of The Hunger Games) with older girls, forcing Homer to enter the contest by himself.
 As Homer wishes he could live in the Lego Springfield he created with her, where "everything fits together and no one gets hurt", Comic Book Guy's giant Lego construct of Kendah Wildwill (a parody of Katniss Everdeen from The Hunger Games) falls on Homer, knocking him unconscious.
 After being told by Lego Comic Book Guy that their world is a fantasy where Homer can live out his desire to spend time with Lisa forever, Homer accepts the false reality.